danielsaidi/PrintingKit/README.md

 ## About PrintingKit

-PrintingKit is a Swift SDK that helps you print PDF documents, images, etc. in Swift and SwiftUI.
+PrintingKit is a Swift SDK that helps you print PDF documents, images, strings, views, etc. in Swift & SwiftUI.

 With PrintingKit, you just have to create a `Printer` or use `Printer.shared`, then use it to print any of supported `PrintItem` with a single line of code.